FAQ

 If you want to reload CSS automagically, start Browsersync in proxy-mode in a second terminal:

-How can I apply custom caching rules via FASTIFY_STATIC_HEADERS for the public folder when deploying to Vercel?
+How can I apply custom caching rules for the public folder when deploying to Vercel?

 As Vercel configures the public folder as default directory for static assets, you have to specify another directory in your vercel.json.
-For example, create an empty directory named build at root level with only a .gitkeep in it:
+For example, create an empty directory named output at root level with only a .gitkeep in it and register it in your vercel.json: